OSTEOPOROSIS

 Osteoporosis Screening: Bone Density Test

-Like many things in life, prevention is usually the best strategy.
+Like many things in life, prevention is the best strategy.

-As we age, one of the keys to ensuring continued health and vitality is to decrease the likelihood of fractures resulting from insufficient bone structure.
+As we age, one key to ensuring continued health and vitality is the likelihood of fractures resulting from insufficient bone structure.

 The primary goal of testing (and treatment) is to prevent fractures as we age.
 Fracture prevention is crucial because research has shown that, as we age, recovery from these types of injuries takes longer and becomes more challenging, and can also result in many different problems (such as infections).